Complex oscillations in the delayed Fitzhugh-Nagumo equation: Oscillatory dynamics of the delayed FitzHugh-Nagumo equation

 \revision{

-In this section we compute the Lyapunov exponent of the primary Hopf bifurcation occurring at $\tau=\tau_1^0(J,\eps,a)$ discussed in Section \ref{sec-Hopfexist}.
+In this section we compute the first Lyapunov coefficient $\lambda$ of the normal form at the primary Hopf bifurcation at $\tau=\tau_1^0(J,\eps,a)$.
 We show the following transition: \begin{prop} In the limit $\eps\to 0$, the Hopf bifurcation is supercritical for $J\tau<1$ and subcritical otherwise. \end{prop} \begin{proof} We first focus on the case when $J\tau<1$.
 Note that in this case the Hopf bifurcation is found very close to the line $a=1$.
 Consider the extended system obtained from \eqref{eq:FhNdelay} by adding the equation $\eps'=0$.
 For this system there a center manifold reduction, based on the classical theory developed, for example, in~\cite{faria-magalhaes:95}.
 We omit the straightforward details of this computation, that lead to show that on the center manifold, the reduction followed by a reflection in the $\tilde x$ variable, yields the following system on the center manifold:

 where $\tilde a=1-a$,